 Our dual certification option (21 credits) allows future teachers to complete licensure requirements in their chosen degree and as a special educator.
 Coursework includes the foundations of special education, assessment, behavior management, literacy and numeracy intervention, and instructional practices for inclusive classrooms.
 This pathway included full year teaching internship in a school working with special education and general education mentors.

-Students interested in Dual Certification/Endorsement must be enrolled in a teacher licensure program in CESS.
-These students complete a second application process during their Junior year to determine acceptance into the 6-credit special education internship.
+Students must be enrolled in a teacher licensure program in CESS.
+There is an application process during the Junior year to determine acceptance into the 6-credit special education internship.